- High growth ambitions. This is essential and not necessarily a given.

 - Like most Angels, I look for a minimum 10X valuation increase within 5 to 10 years, so if you are asking for, say, a £1m post-investment valuation, what does your company look like? and who will buy it for £10+m in a few years' time?

 - Syndicated.
 I never invest alone.
 Although I can connect and/or build a syndicate, if I like your proposition.
-Angels (although very rarely those who invest through online platforms) want and expect to add value with connections, advice, governance and future funding.
+Angels (although rarely those who invest through online platforms) want and expect to add value with connections, advice, governance and future funding.
 I do not invest in deals that either have been, or are, on any equity crowd-funding sites except Syndicate Room